plokhotnyuk/jsoniter-scala/README.md

 - Doesn't serialize null values, default values, empty options and empty collections
 - Doesn't parse and serialize values of fields annotated as transient or if them are not defined in constructor
 - Need to materialize manually all case classes used in nested structures
-- TODO: parsing primitive types & enums from strings
+- TODO: parsing of primitive types & enums from strings
 - TODO: serialization of chars & enums to strings
 - TODO: efficient specialized list & sets for ints & longs